shawnmclean/Mandrill-dotnet/README.md

 ## Description

 Mandrill Dot Net is a library that wraps the [Mandrill](http://mandrill.com/) mail API to easily get started in sending mail.
 It contains methods that accept just the minimal amount of strongly typed parameters required to start sending out emails.
+All API calls have their Async counterparts.

 ## Usage